flyaway1217/ResearchBlog/content/pages/cv.md

 # Publications

+- **[On the Limits of Learning to Actively Learn Semantic Representations][]** Omri Koshorek, Gabriel Stanovsky, *Yichu Zhou*,i Vivek Srikumar, Jonathan Berant.
+In Proceedings of the 23rd Conference on Computational Natural Language Learning (CoNLL) (pp. 452-462).
 - **[Beyond Context: A New Perspective for Word Embeddings][]** *Yichu Zhou* and Vivek Srikumar.
 Proceedings of the Eighth Joint Conference on Lexical and Computational Semantics (* SEM 2019)